 Thank you for your interest in becoming a Foster Parent!

 The Humane Society of Utah (HSU) is always in great need for foster homes.
-The HSU’s Foster Care staff and dedicated volunteer foster parents work with more than 3,000 animals each year.
+The HSU’s Foster Care staff and dedicated volunteer foster parents work with nearly 3,000 animals each year.

 The Foster Care program exists to help animals that have already been surrendered for adoption.
 If you have a personal pet that you cannot keep for a period of time because of a personal problem, please look into local boarding/daycare facilities.